Anshulgada/brave-tab-manager/README.md

 * `-mk, --mistral-key <KEY>`: Mistral AI API key.
 * `-gk, --gemini-key <KEY>`: Google Gemini API key (default if available and key is provided).
 * `--save-keys`: Save API keys to the `.env` file.
 Use this option with `-gk` or `-mk` to set the keys.
+* `-h, --help`: Shows this help message and exits.

 **Examples:**